emallott/microbiome_analysis/README.md

 # microbiome_analysis
-Tutorials and other resources for a microbiome analysis course

 This is a set of files used for Anth 490 Microbiome Analysis taught at Northwestern University in Winter of 2019.

 ## Credit